Bradenkh1/Week13HW/README.txt

 - Metricbeat is used to collect metrics from the system and services which helps you to monitor the servers better.

 The configuration details of each machine may be found below.
+_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name    | Function   | Ip Address | Operating System |
 |---------|------------|------------|------------------|